JamesNeedsChrist/JamesNeedsChrist/README.md

 I am James Joseph, and I am a Computer Engineering student and an aspiring Cybersecuity Analyst

-New to being hardworking, but to start is better than to stay
+New to being hardworking, but to start is better than to stay!

+Outside of coding:
+1. Take some walks / Do some exercise
+2. Watch movies / animes
+3. Talk technical stuff or related to God! (as long that I am not exhausted already)

 ---
 <div align="center">